UCSC-CSE-210A/spr25/course-overview.md

 Hi, I'm [Owen Arden](https://owenarden.github.io/home/)!
   - Contact: **for anything CSE 210A-related, post or send a DM on the [course discussion forum](https://edstem.org/us/courses/77254/discussion) instead.**  Otherwise: <owenarden@ucsc.edu>
   - Office location: Engineering 2, Room 349A
-  - Office hours: By appointment
+  - Office hours: By appointment [on Zoom](https://book.morgen.so/owen/office-hours-zoom) or [in person](https://book.morgen.so/owen/office-hours-irl)
   - Pronouns: he/him/his (singular [they](https://apastyle.apa.org/style-grammar-guidelines/grammar/singular-they) is fine too!)

 ## A few essential details about the course